-This improves data visualization by embedding relevant graphics, such as product photos, charts, or icons, alongside cell content.
+This improves data visualization by embedding relevant graphics, such as product photos, charts, or icons, next to the cell contents.

 Users can also control image size and alignment within the cell for a clearer and more customized layout.